An explosively graphic showstopper that can’t help but dazzle!

 The white silk warps of the vertical borders were a standard weaving practice of Kashmir, found on almost all shawls, providing a smooth surface to tightly pack the pashmina wefts, greatly enhancing the design.
 However, horizontal woolen borders invariably got corrupted and often it was difficult to find a matching correspondence between the two patterns.
 In this moon shawl we find the spirit of a master weaver who proudly celebrates his pious intentions all four sides with precision and perfect clarity

 Besides the calligraphy, the most unusual botanical element is the cluster of the three yellow flowers that alternate between the cartouches.
-In forty years of studying world collections I’ve seen this particular floral style only once: on a matching pair* of Mughal Kashmir fragments, one at the Met and the other at the Guimet. (see image below)
+In forty years of studying world collections I’ve seen this particular floral style- and rarely at that- only on shawls and textiles of unquestionable 17th century provenance.

 This is indeed sad news for all dealers and collectors of antique textiles.
 Some of the most interesting pieces used to come up for sale there.
 It was such a great place to wade through piles of textiles coming from the four corners of the globe.
 And needless to say some of the best Kashmir shawls came under the hammer there.
 For dealers sitting on old inventory collecting dust it was an easy place to recycle dead wood and pocket some money.
 But as society moves rapidly into the 21st century, the hidden closets and musty attics of those who had worked for the East India Company, returning to England after years abroad in Asia, with collections of accumulated exotic textiles, those storage places have dried up.
 For dealers in this trade the halcyon days were the 1970s, 80s 90s and even up to 2010, but as the century turned and the internet took over and the auction houses raised their commissions- many of them now approaching 30%, it became increasingly clear that the smaller dealers were being pushed out or being extremely careful in purchasing or selling through auctions.
 SK also provided a venue for like dealers to get together, trade stories, meet new people, collectors, even if they felt like later on they had to tussle over auction bids.